openvinotoolkit/openvino/docs/articles_en/about-openvino/system-requirements.rst

 .. note::

-   Certain hardware (including but not limited to GPU, GNA, and latest CPUs) requires manual installation of specific drivers and/or other software components to work correctly and/or to utilize hardware capabilities at their best.
-This might require updates to operating system, including but not limited to Linux kernel, please refer to their ../documentation for details.
+   Certain hardware, including but not limited to GPU and NPU, requires manual installation of specific drivers and/or other software components to work correctly and/or to utilize hardware capabilities at their best.
+This might require updates to the operating system, including but not limited to Linux kernel, please refer to their documentation for details.
 These modifications should be handled by user and are not part of OpenVINO installation.